laurentperrinet/Perrinet20PredictiveProcessing/README.md

 timings of spiking events for the population of cells.
 We may then chose to display this data in a "raster plot", that is, showing the timing of the spikes that each cell emitted.
 The time is thus relative to that of the experimenter and is given thanks to an external clock.
-Moreover,the plot is shown a posteriori, that is, after the recording of the spike trains.
+Moreover, the plot is shown a posteriori, that is, after the recording of the spike trains.
 This definition of an absolute time $t$ was introduced by Newton and defines most of the laws of physics.
 Consistent with that, time